A global network of experts stimulating discussion.

 Curtis Fentress is the Principal Airport Terminal Designer at Fentress Architects, an international design studio he founded in Denver, Colorado, in 1980.
 He is also the Co-Founder of AERIAL FUTURES.
 Fentress’ airports have garnered recognition worldwide for design excellence and an outstanding “airside-to-curbside” traveler experience.
 These include game-changing international airports such as Denver, Incheon and the Tom Bradley International Terminal at LAX.
 Recipient of the AIA Tomas Jefferson Award for Public Architecture in 2010, Fentress has developed a reputation as a hybrid architect, developing iconic design and high-profile public architecture.

-YJ Fischer is the Senior International Business Development Lead at Virgin Hyperloop One.
+YJ Fischer is the Director of International Business Development at Virgin Hyperloop One.
 She works at the intersection of business development, international policy, and law to shape the Virgin Hyperloop One’s global market entry strategy.
 She is responsible for their go-to-market strategy in 15 markets across 4 continents.
 Fischer has more than a decade of experience crafting policy across state, federal, and international governments.
 She is a seasoned lawyer and expert in global public policy, with deep experience in Europe and the Middle East.
 Prior to joining Virgin Hyperloop One, Fischer held several appointments during the Obama Administration.

 Anna Gasco is a project coordinator and senior researcher at the ETH-Future Cities Laboratory in Singapore (FCL) where she leads the research project “ The Grand Projet - towards adaptable and liveable urban megaprojects.”
 A native Italian born in Congo, her international career is juxtaposed with research that began in 2011, when she joined FCL.
 In this multidisciplinary research center, she completed her PhD on the urbanizing effects of airports, particularly that of Singapore Changi Airport.
 Chartered architect and urban designer, Gasco has worked on visionary urban projects at multiple scales and acts as a consultant for both public and private clients in Europe and Asia.